 Some companies are able to run all of their operations seamlessly thanks to the Internet of Things.
 Being connected to all of their machines and computers means workflow is not interrupted, and adjustments can happen in real time.
-Other types of businesses are using IoT to connect all of their owned mobile devices in order to rollout software updates to the whole system.
+Other types of businesses are using IoT to connect all of their owned mobile devices including postpaid and prepaid SIMs in order to rollout software updates to the whole system.

 IoT also allows employees to work from home in comfort.
 Devices like smart refrigerators can keep lists of food to order, and in some cases order the food as well.
 Google Home and Amazon Echo act as a centralized hub in certain homes for controlling other smart devices

 such as thermostats and plugs which can reduce energy usage.
 Having IoT connected technology in a home can also be a selling point in certain cases for remote employees buying a new house.
 Since the outbreak of COVID, many employees have started the process of buying a new home.
 There are numerous factors behind this home buying drive, including remote work, but as employees relocate, they still need technology to do their jobs.